-- letters of support/memoranda of understanding from partner organizations (see Letters of Support/Memoranda of Understanding, page 14) - evidence of nonprofit status, e.g., copy of tax exemption letter from the Internal Revenue Service.
+- letters of support/memoranda of understanding from partner organizations (see Letters of Support/Memoranda of Understanding, page 15) - evidence of nonprofit status, e.g., a copy of the tax exemption letter from the Internal Revenue Service, if applicable - evidence of for-profit status, e.g., a copy of the articles of incorporation, if applicable.

-6. Other Standard Forms
+7. Other Standard Forms

-Additional forms that may be required in connection with an award are available on OJP's funding page at www.oip.usdoj.gov/funding/forms.htm.
+Additional forms that may be required in connection with an award are available on OJP's funding page at www.ojp.usdoj.gov/funding/forms.htm.
 For successful applicants, receipt of funds may be contingent upon submission of all necessary forms.
 Note in particular the following forms.

 - a.
 Standard Assurances.
 Applicants must read, certify, and submit this form in GMS prior to the receipt of any award funds. - b.
 Certifications Regarding Lobbying; Debarment, Suspension and Other Responsibility Matters; and Drug-Free Workplace Requirements.
-Applicants must read, certify and submit in GMS prior to the receipt of any award funds. - c.
-Accounting System and Financial Capability Questionnaire. (required for any applicant other than an individual that is a non-governmental entity and that has not received any award from OJP within the past 3 years; this form must be downloaded, completed, and submitted)
+Applicants must read, certify, and submit in GMS prior to the receipt of any award funds. - c.
+Accounting System and Financial Capability Questionnaire.
+(Required for any applicant other than an individual that is a non-governmental entity and that has not received any award from OJP within the past 3 years; this form must be downloaded, completed, and submitted.)